danielmiessler/fabric/README.md

   -o, --output=                     Output to file
-  -n, --latest=                     Number of latest patterns to list (default: 0) -d, --changeDefaultModel          Change default model -y, --youtube=                    YouTube video url to grab transcript, comments from it and send to chat
+  -n, --latest=                     Number of latest patterns to list (default: 0) -d, --changeDefaultModel          Change default model -y, --youtube=                    YouTube video "URL" to grab transcript, comments from it and send to chat
-      --transcript                  Grab transcript from YouTube video and send to chat --comments                    Grab comments from YouTube video and send to chat --dry-run                     Show what would be sent to the model without actually sending it -g, --language=                   Specify the Language Code for the chat, e.g. -g=en -g=zh -u, --scrape_url=                 Scrape website URL to markdown using Jina AI -q, --scrape_question=            Search question using Jina AI -e, --seed=                       Seed to be used for LMM generation
+      --transcript                  Grab transcript from YouTube video and send to chat (it used per default).
+      --comments                    Grab comments from YouTube video and send to chat -g, --language=                   Specify the Language Code for the chat, e.g. -g=en -g=zh -u, --scrape_url=                 Scrape website URL to markdown using Jina AI -q, --scrape_question=            Search question using Jina AI -e, --seed=                       Seed to be used for LMM generation --dry-run                     Show what would be sent to the model without actually sending it

 Help Options:
   -h, --help                        Show this help message